British Overseas Territories: Local government

-Although the British Government is the national government, much of governance within the territories has been delegated to local government, with all of those that have permanent populations having some degree of representative government (which was not the case for British Hong Kong) which have been delegated responsibility for local legislation (although the inhabitants of the first colony established, Virginia (including Bermuda from 1612), were in 1606 (a century before the Kingdom of England and the Kingdom of Scotland united to form the Kingdom of Great Britain)), irrevocably guaranteed the same rights and representation they would have if born in England, representation in the national Parliament of the United Kingdom has yet to be extended to any overseas territory.
+Although the British Government is the national government, much of governance within the territories has been delegated to local government, with all of those that have permanent populations having some degree of representative government (which was not the case for British Hong Kong) which have been delegated responsibility for local legislation, irrevocably guaranteed the same rights and representation they would have if born in England, representation in the national Parliament of the United Kingdom has yet to be extended to any overseas territory.
 The structure of the territorial government appears to be closely correlated to the size and political development of the territory.

 Legal system

 Each overseas territory has its own legal system independent of the United Kingdom.
 The legal system is generally based on English common law, with some distinctions for local circumstances.
-Each territory has its own attorney general, and court system.
+Each territory has its own attorney general and court system.
 For the smaller territories, the United Kingdom may appoint a UK-based lawyer or judge to work on legal cases.
 This is particularly important for cases involving serious crimes and where it is impossible to find a jury who will not know the defendant in a small population island.
+Whilst many are geographically remote, the British Overseas Territories share a direct connection with elements of supervisory governance (as did the now independent Commonwealth Nations) still exercisable by the UK’s Government in London, UK.

-The Pitcairn sexual assault trial of 2004 is an example of how the United Kingdom may choose to provide the legal framework for particular cases where the territory cannot do so alone.
+The 2004 Pitcairn Islands sexual assault trial is an example of how the United Kingdom may choose to provide the legal framework for particular cases where the territory cannot do so alone.

 The highest court for all the British overseas territories is the Judicial Committee of the Privy Council in London.

 Police and enforcement

 The British overseas territories generally look after their own policing matters and have their own police forces.
 In smaller territories, the senior officer(s) may be recruited or seconded from a UK police force, and specialist staff and equipment may be sent to assist the local force.

 Some territories may have other forces beyond the main territorial police, for instance an airport police, such as Airport Security Police (Bermuda), or a defence police force, such as the Gibraltar Defence Police.
-In addition, most territories have customs, immigration, border, and coastguard agencies.
+In addition, most territories have customs, immigration, border and coastguard agencies.

 Territories with military bases or responsibilities may also have "Overseas Service Police", members of the British or Commonwealth Armed Forces.